aprsa/ndpolator.old/README.md

 $$ B_\mathrm{norm}(\lambda) \mapsto \frac{B_\mathrm{norm}(\lambda)}{\mathcal{L}_\mathrm{int}}. $$

 The problem lies in the dependence of $\mathcal L_\mathrm{int}$ on temperature by way of limb darkening coefficients for the given $\mathcal L(\mu)$.
 When atmospheric parameters are on-grid, $\mathcal L_\mathrm{int}$ is easy to interpolate, but when they are off-grid, $\mathcal L_\mathrm{int}$ needs to be extrapolated.
-In the vicinity of the grid an $N$-D extrapolation is likely acceptable, but farther from the grid the extrapolated value becomes increasingly unreliable and we are likely better off adopting the _nearest_ value of $\mathcal L_\mathrm{int}$ on the grid instead.
+In the vicinity of the grid an $N$-D extrapolation is likely acceptable, but farther from the grid the extrapolated value becomes increasingly unreliable and we are likely better off adopting the _nearest_ value of $\mathcal L_\mathrm{int}$ on the grid instead. -->

-When the values of atmospheric parameters are off the grid but _close_, neither of the above regimes is applicable.
-If we assumed blackbody radiation, we would introduce a discontinuous jump in emergent passband intensity every time we wander off the grid, which is of course not desired.
-Instead, this region should "blend" the model atmosphere grid into the blackbody regime as smoothly as possible.
-Achieving that is our next goal.
+When the points of interest are off the grid but _close_, neither of the above regimes is applicable.
+If we assumed the underlying grid value, we would introduce a discontinuous jump in grid values every time we wander off the grid, which is of course not desired.
+Instead, this region should "blend" the default grid with the underlying grid as smoothly as possible.

-It is worth noting that, while blending provides a smooth transition between model atmospheres and blackbody approximation, it does little to nothing to aid in the proper description of physical circumstances that govern this off-grid regime.
-It is certainly better than a discrete jump, the ultimate solution will be to retire the blackbody approximation and replace it with a more physical model such as the gray atmosphere.
-Blending will then also be more physical, at least in the sense that the underlying model is not so fundamentally discrepant.
+It is worth noting that, while blending provides a smooth transition between the grids, it does _not_ provide any insight into the behavior off-grid.
+While it is certainly better than a discrete jump, expanding the default grid is the only valid way to extend the applicability of n-D interpolation.

 ### Blending region

-Model atmosphere axes in general follow physical units, so it is impractical to define the blending region in relative terms; for example, 1% in temperature might relate to 500K while 1% in $\log g$ would be 0.05 dex.
-To rectify that, we remap the axes so that the blending region can be controlled by a single parameter (i.e., the extent beyond the grid boundary).
-Given the blending region (for example 750K in temperature, 0.5 in surface gravity and 0.5 in abundances), the axes will be rescaled so that the blending region corresponds to 1 unit along each axis.
-The offsets in the function below are the values of the first element in each axis.
+Grid axes will in general correspond to some physical quantity having some given physical units, so it is impractical to define the blending region in relative terms; for example, 1% in one parameter and 1% in another can be vastly disproportionate.
+To handle that, we remap the axes using `ndpolator.map_to_cube()` so that the blending region can be controlled by a single parameter (i.e., the extent beyond the grid boundary).
+Given the blending region, the axes will be (possibly non-linearly) rescaled so that the blending region corresponds to 1 unit along each axis.

 ### The blending function

 The smoothness of the on-grid to off-grid transition will depend on several factors:

-* similarity of the model atmosphere intensities and blackbody intensities at the edge;
+* similarity of the default and fallback grid values at the edge;
-* reliability of the $\mathcal L_\mathrm{int}$ extrapolation (be it actual extrapolation or nearest neighbor value adoption);
-* reliability of the model atmosphere intensity extrapolation; and
+* reliability of extrapolating default grid values; and
-* the choice of the blending function and its extent (i.e., how fast will extrapolated model atmosphere values be tapered into the blackbody regime).
+* the choice of the blending function and its extent (i.e., how fast will the extrapolated grid values be blended with the fallback values).

-The first three factors are largely out of our control; the last factor, on the other hand, is.
-The principal parameter that determines blending is _distance from the grid_; given a vector of interest $\mathbf v$ and distance $d$, the blending function provides a prescription on how to mix the extrapolated grid intensity and blackbody intensity at point $\mathbf v$:
+The first two factors are largely out of our control; the last factor, on the other hand, is.
+The principal parameter that determines blending is _distance from the grid_; given a point of interest $\mathbf v$ and distance $d$, the blending function provides a prescription on how to mix the extrapolated grid value and fallback grid value at point $\mathbf v$:

-$$ I_\mathrm{blend} (\mathbf v) = \alpha(d) \, I_\mathrm{atm} (\mathbf v) + [1 - \alpha(d)] \, I_\mathrm{bb} (\mathrm{v}), $$
+$$ y_\mathrm{blend} (\mathbf v) = \alpha(d) \, y_\mathrm{def} (\mathbf v) + [1 - \alpha(d)] \, I_\mathrm{fb} (\mathrm{v}), $$

-where $\alpha(d)$ is the mixing parameter.
+where $\alpha(d)$ is the blending parameter.
 The simplest prescription for $\alpha(d)$ might be a simple linear ramp:

 $$ \alpha (d) = 1 - \tau d, $$